Kylewwelsh/cpnt262-a2/README.md

 - .createElement used to create a figure element, appendChild used to put the figure element inside the gallery
 - p element created the same as above, classList.add used to add a class of "imageTitle to the p for styling purposes
 - figcaption element added, no class given
+- a element created for the third party website link, class added as "imageLink"
+-